 • Authors: No more than three authors, with name, highest academic degree, affiliations, address and email for each

 • Figure Legend: The legend should contain no more than 150 words, and include relevant patient history/physical examination, clinical course and response to treatment and if applicable, condition at follow-up.

 Video Articles: Video Articles focus on important surgical procedures in the common interest of practicing neurosurgeons.
-A brief case presentation should be followed by 2D or 3D (preferred) operative video.
+A brief case presentation in the abstract should be followed by 2D or 3D (preferred) operative video.
 Demonstration of interesting and innovative approaches should accompany illustrations of relevant operative anatomy.
 Judicious labelling of important anatomical structures are encouraged for better orientation of surgical field.
 Video files should be of high quality and not exceed 150 MB.
 Additional information on file formatting can be found here.

 • Title: Should not exceed 100 characters, including spaces

 • Abstract: Up to 250 word unstructured abstract with discussion.
 Please include the abstract in the ‘Manuscript’ file in EES, along with a short caption for your video.